Entertain clients at an Oakland Raiders home game!

 That winning culture, however, began to dissolve in the late 80s and by the early 90s the team had fallen into mediocrity.
 A mix of retirements, players traded away, and failed draft picks brought this powerhouse back to the middle of the pack.
 A move back to Oakland prior to the 1995 season and a flurry of new faces breathed new life into the franchise.
 They would climb out from the bottom of the standings and reach championship level play again, with an AFC Championship appearance in 2001 (largely remembered as the Tuck Rule Game).
 Unfortunately, this period did not last and by 2003 the Raiders were back in disrepair.

 This misery lasted until the Raiders selected QB David Carr out of Fresno State in the 2014 NFL Draft.
-Immediately making his presence felt on the field, Carr’s performance has improved every year since he entered the league.
-Last season, he led the Raiders to a record of 12-3 (their first winning season since 2002) before suffering a broken leg which would sideline him for the remainder of the season as well as for their playoff berth.
+Immediately making his presence felt on the field, Carr’s performance improved in each of his first three seasons in the league.
+However, 2017 saw a regression in his play as Carr was coming back from a broken leg suffered at the end of the 2016 season.
+Going 6-9, Oakland was on the outside looking in at the playoffs.